basbossink/presentations/functional-programming/notes.markdown

 - example
 - naive is **not** tail recursive
     + large and/or unbalanced tree's -> stackoverflow
-- continuation passing pass the function that should be invoked with answer
+- continuation passing, pass the function that should be invoked with answer
 - both sizeCont left (fun leftSize -> .. are tail recursive

 ## Memoization